klcodanr/roman-numeral/README.md

     -> M CC L VIII
     -> MCCLVIII

+For simplicty's sake in supporting unknown size numbers, the implementation reverses the order of the digits, having ones take the 0'th index and thousands take the third.
 My preference was to validate parameters to ensure they were valid versus handling with exceptions.
-Only integers between 1-3999 are allowed to be provided.
+Only whole, base10 numbers between 1-3999 are allowed to be provided.

 ### Limitations